nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 ## Department Polygons

 The book includes a number of maps where the department polygons are shaded or textured to indicate their composition.
-My favourite example is the one below, which overlays three separate types of texture and is not possible to reproduce with Plotly Express at the moment (or, to be honest, likely ever!):
+My favourite example is the one below, which overlays three separate types of texture and is not possible to reproduce with Plotly Express at the moment (or, to be honest, likely ever):

 <a target="_blank" href="images/texture_map.png"><img src="images/texture_map.png" style="width: 300px;"></a>